jeffzyliu/maze-final-project/DESIGN.md

 * clientParameter
     * We create the `struct avatar_p` required to pass parameters into our avatar method

 * avatar
     * This is where each of the individual threads will start
     * Keeps track of the last move request and the last location as well as the updated location
     * Holds a loop where it listens for server messages and sends its move messages when necessary
-    * Updates the global maze when wall updates
+    * Updates the global maze with wall updates

 * move decider
     * Determines what move to attempt next based on the limited information it has
-    * Planned implementation: enhanced right-hand-follower where interprocess communication is used to expedite checking and block off dead ends
+    * Implementation: enhanced right-hand-follower where interprocess communication is used to expedite checking and block off dead ends, and dead-end blocking is enabled

+* maze update
+    * This is where we will update our global maze based one each server message

 * log writer
     * Function to write the results of messages to the logfile
     * This function will have a mutex lock on it so only one thread can access it at once
-* maze update
-    * This is where we will update our global maze based one each server message
-    * This will also have a mutex lock on it as only one thread should be able to upate the global maze at once

 * UI writer
     * prints the status of the maze during every move at the command line